apex/up/docs/07-guides.md

 Your co-worker will receive an email with installation instructions.
 There is currently no limit to the number of team members.

-For example if your email is "tj@apex.sh", and you invite "tobi@apex.sh", they will need to run the following to join your personal team.
+For example, if your email is "tj@apex.sh", and you invite "tobi@apex.sh", they will need to run the following to join your personal team.

 ```
 $ up account login --email tobi@apex.sh --team tj@apex.sh